Most companies don't call a software consultancy when things are going well.

 Software teams can be located anywhere.
 Here's what we've observed about each approach:

-Offshore (distant time zones) often has the lowest hourly rates.
-But coordination time, rework from miscommunication, and delays can offset those savings.
-We've taken over many projects that started offshore and ran into problems.
-The math doesn't always work out the way it looks on paper.
+- Offshore (distant time zones): Lowest hourly rates, but coordination time and rework from miscommunication can offset savings.
+We've rescued many projects that started offshore and ran into problems.

 All of our engineers are based in the United States.
 We've found that the communication benefits—faster feedback loops, fewer misunderstandings, shared context—more than justify the investment.